seyong2/portfolio/docs/data-science/nlp/word2vec.md

 In this post, we'll walk through implementing the Word2Vec algorithm in Python, a widely used technique for generating word embeddings.
 Word2Vec is a shallow neural network with two layers, designed to reconstruct the linguistic contexts of words.
 It primarily comes in two flavors: **Continuous Bag of Words (CBOW)** and **Skip-gram**.
 Our focus will be on the Skip-gram model.

-The Skip-gram model operates by taking a target word as input and attempting to predict its surrounding context words.
+The **Skip-gram model operates by taking a target word as input and attempting to predict its surrounding context words**.
 For instance, given the sentence "The cat sat on the mat" and the target word "cat," the model aims to predict the context words "The," "sat," "on," and "mat."
 We'll explore how the Skip-gram model functions with a straightforward example, demonstrating its practical implementation and effectiveness.

 ## Load Necessary Libraries